Working as a Telecommunications Installation and Maintenance Worker

 Getting Help from Industry Sources

-Associations for telecommunication workers in BC and Canada provide assistance to individuals.
+Associations for telecommunication workers in BC and Canada provide assistance.
 Registration and fees are usually required for membership.

 Search the Vancouver Public Library catalogue for journals related to your profession.
 Examples at the Central Library: